 Today, many former Jehovah’s Witnesses are clinging to every word said during the Australian Royal Commission’s Inquiry Into Institutional Responses to Child Sex Abuse.
 This inquiry is right now questioning elders of Jehovah’s Witnesses and how they have handled sex abuse cases in their congregations over the past few decades.

 It’s not good.

-While there is much to discuss and I will be writing about it all in another post, one shocking revelation is found in a short clip which I’ll share below.
+While there is much to discuss, one shocking revelation is found in a short clip which I’ll share below.
 An elder openly admits that Jehovah’s Witnesses, when dealing with a man (or woman) whom they know has committed an act of child molestation, if they are “not satisfied that this person will not offend again,” do virtually nothing to warn other people.
 No calls to the police, no warnings to parents.
 Nothing to protect more children from being raped and abused.
 Nothing.

 The clip above is only two and a half minutes long but it’s worth watching.
 It is established first that a person has committed an act of molestation, and as brought out above, elders are “not satisfied that this person will not offend again.”
 It is then noted that, while they may face restrictions as to association with other Jehovah’s Witnesses, this person is free to associate with those “outside of the church.”
 It is outright asked: